stepanblyschak/SONiC/doc/sonic-plus/Design.md

 admin@sonic:~$ sudo sonic-extention repository remove [NAME]
 ```

-sonic-extention CLI should prevent user from deleting a repository with extention installed.
+sonic-extention CLI should prevent user from deleting a repository when extention is installed.

 Installation commands example:
 ```